lammps/lammps/doc/src/python.rst

 Either the *file*, *here*, or *exists* keyword must be used, but only one of them.
 These keywords specify what Python code to load into the Python interpreter.
-The *file* keyword gives the name of a file, which should end with a ".py" suffix, which contains Python code.
+The *file* keyword gives the name of a file containing Python code, which should end with a ".py" suffix.
 The code will be immediately loaded into and run in the "main" module of the Python interpreter.
 Note that Python code which contains a function definition does not "execute" the function when it is run; it simply defines the function so that it can be invoked later.

 The *here* keyword does the same thing, except that the Python code follows as a single argument to the *here* keyword.
 This can be done